 Bat watching, anyone?

 After my first stroll through the Promenade Plantée, I did a little research about its history on several French websites, and that's when I found out about the bats.
 Once the Promenade lowers down to the ground level, it passes through several long, cavernous tunnels; these are overpasses for the Parisian traffic above.
 The largest of the tunnels have a really neat, faux-nature decor, with cave-like rock projections and (man-made) trickling fountains.
 Many French websites that discuss the Promenade Plantée mention that these tunnels have become a haven for bats.
-The bats chauve-souris in French, meaning bald mice! live in little cracks and fissures in the ceilings of the tunnels, and also hibernate there in winter.
+The bats chauve-souris in French, meaning bald mice! why not flying mice? live in little cracks and fissures in the ceilings of the tunnels, and also hibernate there in winter.
 A census of the bats in the Promenade Plantée tunnels was taken in 1998 and nearly a thousand bats were counted.

 If you visit the Promenade Plantée during the warmer months, you'll see the bats everywhere as dusk arrives, particularly darting in and out of the tunnels, and flying around near the ceiling inside the larger tunnels as well.
 In the colder months it's less likely you'll see them.
-There are three main bat species found in the tunnels; the Pipistrelle being the most common, with the Common Noctule and Common Serrotine appearing much less frequently (then why are they called common?).
+There are three main bat species found in the tunnels; the Pipistrelle being the most common, with the Common Noctule and Common Serrotine appearing much less frequently (so... why are they called common?).
 They're all pretty tiny and cute, in any case.